 How Fast Is Fast Enough For Your Site?

-Site speed has been a hot topic for a number of years, but since Google’s switch to mobile first, the pressure for sites to be faster than ever has been ramped up even higher.
-With Facebook’s Instant Articles, the importance of site speed when it comes to search ranking has increased the demand for faster sites from consumers.
+Site speed has been a hot topic for a number of years, but since Google’s switch to mobile first, and now the pressure of the Core Web Vitals update, the pressure for sites to be faster than ever has been ramped up even higher.
+The importance of site speed when it comes to search ranking has increased the demand for faster sites from consumers.
 So how fast is fast enough?
 Here we’re taking a look at just that.

 How Fast Should Your Website Be?